Your Child is Myopic.

 This lens is made of a cutting-edge constellation of 1021 invisible lenslets.
 On top of bringing sharp vision like a standard single vision lens, this constellation creates a signal in the child’s eye acting as a shield against eye elongation.

-Cost : £400 per year this includes 6 monthly reviews and new lenses if required.
+Cost : £300 per year this includes 6 monthly reviews and new lenses if the prescription has changed significantly.

 What to do now?